-- Legal Studies 250, Introduction to Legal Studies (4 credits): This is a prerequisite for most Legal Studies courses.
+Legal Studies 250 - Introduction to Legal Studies (4 credits) is a prerequisite for most Legal Studies courses.

-- Legal Studies 450, Legal Research and Writing (Junior Year Writing; 3 credits)
+Legal Studies 450 - Legal Research and Writing (3 credits)

-Global Law & Society requirement (3 courses or 9 - 12 credits) choosing one of the paths listed below.
+Complete three courses (9 - 12 credits) for the Global Law & Society requirement area, choosing one of the following options.
 Coursework in this area can overlap with work completed above.
-The Global Law & Society List is available on our departmental website (see Course Lists).
+Global Law & Society list can be found on the departmental website (see Course Lists)

 - Option One: Global Course - three courses from the GLS list (two must be Legal, only one cane be at the 100-level)